-The minimum earnings for benefit calculation purposes are equal to the legal monthly minimum wage (36,243 CFA francs).
-(The legal minimum wage was last adjusted in February 1996.)
+The minimum earnings for benefit calculation purposes are equal to the legal monthly minimum wage.

+The legal monthly minimum wage is 36,243 CFA francs.
+(The last adjustment was made in February 1996.)

-The maximum monthly earnings for contribution purposes are 63,000 CFA francs.
+The maximum monthly earnings for contribution calculation purposes are 63,000 CFA francs.